 Introduction to Color Wheel

 Do you know the psychology of color was coined by Sir Isaac Newton in 1666?
 But, what was the basic thought behind this?
-He understood colors as human perceptions by categorizing them in three different groups-
+He understood colors as human perceptions by categorizing them into three different groups-

-- Primary – Red, Yellow and Blue
+- Primary – Red, Yellow, and Blue

 - Secondary – Shades of Primary Colors